warden-protocol/wardenprotocol/docs/docs/learn/faq.md

 ## OApps

 **Q: What are OApps?**
-A: OApps are a powerful evolution to traditional smart contracts.
+A: OApps are a powerful evolution of traditional smart contracts.
 They consist of three parts: application & contracting logic, a stack of keychains, and a user-supplied, parameterizable intent configurator.
-Owing to this OApps can achieve remarkable features: they are modularly secure, omnichain interoperable and chain-abstracted.
+Owing to this, OApps can achieve remarkable features: they are modularly secure, omnichain interoperable, and chain-abstracted.

 **Q: Why do OApps have an advantage over traditional smart contracts?**
 A: In addition to the above features, their omnichain nature opens the widest range of potential use cases.
 They are interoperable across OApps and other blockchains, leveraging various interoperability and messaging architecture.
 OApps are also able to sign transactions and messages targeted for any other foreign chain.
 With this, they can read and write to other chains which enables a host of completely new use cases enabled by OApps.
 Bitcoin on EVM, Solana on Cosmos, or truly omnichain dApps - anything is possible with OApps!